 As waves of lawsuits are filed against PFAS manufacturers like 3M and DuPont, businesses and consumers are raising questions about safety and health concerns.
 For decades PFAS chemicals have not only found their way into everyday home products, from skincare to clothes and cookware to carpet, but also into drinking water for entire cities.
 There’s another place where PFAS can be found, too—our supply chains.

-Is PFAS in your supply chain, and should you be worried?
+Is PFAS in your supply chain, and should you be worried about your manufacturing supply chain resiliency?
 Stop wondering and learn what PFAS are, the most recent legislation against PFAS, and what your company can do to avoid PFAS-related risks.

 What Are PFAS and Why Are They Dangerous?